Dr Michael Evans, Course Director, was a co-founder of Park Attwood Clinic and an NHS GP based at St Luke’s Medical

 Training in the late 1980’s graduating as an Anthroposophical Artistic Therapist.
 She orked for many years at Wynstones Waldorf School and a number of Camphill Communities.
 Anna initiated and ran the Arts Foundation Course in Stroud for 12 years.
 She taught drawing and art at Hibernia College while maintaining a private practice in Stroud.

-Professor David Martin, MD, PhD (Filderklinik and Tübingen University)
+Professor David Martin, MD, PhD (University of Witten Herdecke and Tübingen University)

 David Martin is a professor of Medical Theory, Integrative and Anthroposophic Medicine at the University of Witten Herdecke and Paediatrics at Tübingen University.
-He is Board Certified in Paediatrics, Paediatric Endocrinology, Diabetology, Hematology and Oncology and strives to enrich these fields with Integrative and Anthroposophic Medicine in service of patients at the Filderklinik, Germany.
+He is Board Certified in Paediatrics, Paediatric Endocrinology, Diabetology, Hematology and Oncology and strives to enrich these fields with Integrative and Anthroposophic Medicine in service of patients.
 He enjoys learning and helping to learn Integrative and Anthroposophic Medicine as well as Rhythmical Massage around the globe via various initiatives, including Anthromedics.com, and Kolisko-Akademie Life-Wise.com .

 Dr Maurice Orange is an anthroposophic physician with an MSc in oncology.
 Previously based at Park Attwood Clinic England and the Clinic Arleheim in Switzerland.

 Dr Georg Soldner is an anthroposophic paediatrician in Munich, author of the main textbook on anthroposophic paediatrics and the editor of the Vade Mecum of Anthroposophic Medicines.
 He is responsible for the Bad Boll Seminar for doctors in Germany.

 Dr Thomas Breitkreuz is a leading consultant physician at the Paracelsus Hospital in Southern Germany.
 He runs workshops for GPs on holistic approaches to treating hypertension and has published a best selling self-help book on the subject for patients.